-The growing opportunity in the medical cannabis market seems tied up to Australia’s progressive view on cannabis.
-Lately, the arrival of progressive legislation the Australian government is making is one of the biggest driving forces for the cannabis market to progress.
+The growing opportunity in the medical cannabis market seems tied to Australia’s progressive view on cannabis.
+Lately, the arrival of progressive legislation by the Australian government is one of the biggest driving forces for the cannabis market.

-Following Australia’s move to allow cannabis medical use in 2016, several types of cannabis markets flooded the industry.
-Cannabis growing, retail, cannabis-focused clinics, medicinal products, pharmaceuticals, and cannabis specialists are just some of the various entities that have grown since 2016.
+Following Australia’s move to allow medical cannabis use in 2016, several types of cannabis markets developed in response.
+Cannabis growing, retail, cannabis-focused clinics, medicinal products, pharmaceuticals and cannabis doctors are just some of the various areas that have grown since 2016.

-By the end of 2017, 158 individuals were approved for medical cannabis, cut to January 2019, where the approval numbers shot to around 2,800 .
-The number of approved patients is still growing and is further supported by the Therapeutic Goods Administration’s (TGA) new and improved, streamlined process of approval .
+By the end of 2017, only 158 individuals were approved for medical cannabis.
+Jump forward to January 2019, approval numbers shot to around 2,800 .
+The number of approvals continues to grow and the process for prescribing doctors has been improved and streamlined by the Therapeutic Goods Administration (TGA) .

 In September 2019, the ACT (Australian Capital Territory) parliament passed a bill that would “remove any penalty for possessing up to 50 grams of dry cannabis, or 150 grams of “fresh cannabis,” and for growing up to two plants,” as per The Sydney Morning Herald .

-Cannabis cultivation was forced to be established in Australia following the natural course of demand for medical cannabis in the market.
+Cannabis cultivation was established in Australia following the natural increase in demand for medical cannabis in the market.
 Thanks to the mutual want of “job creation” from the national and local governments, cannabis farming positions are rising.

 The approved operations of cannabis production in states seem to attract investments, a trend that doesn’t show signs of stopping anytime soon.
 New South Wales acquired an investment deal of $7 million on cannabis farming from ASX-listed Elixinol Global Limited last year .
 Meanwhile, Queensland dealt with Asterion Cannabis in setting up a $10 million cultivation facility in Toowoomba .